vaishakh-pk/Rex-AI/README.md

-Sure!
-Here's an example README file for the REX-AI project:

 # REX-AI

 REX-AI is an AI-powered virtual assistant developed in Python.
 It utilizes speech recognition and natural language processing to understand user commands and provide relevant responses.